apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 the StorageFlatten pass for TE-based schedules, and at the FlattenBuffer pass for TensorIR-based schedules.

+Many of the utilities needed for this transformation already exist in `iter_affine_map.h`, and are used in this implementation.

 A graph may only interact with a buffer in a single type of layout.
 That is, a buffer that is allocated with BufferRealize (logical layout) may not be accessed with Load (physical layout), and must